terghalin/jboss6_chef/README.md

 ===============
 This particular cookbook will install MySQL server and Jboss AS 6, then application will be deployed as well.

-To check this task, just launch vagrant.
+To check this cookbook, just launch vagrant.

 Launch Vagrant
 -----